|Europe: France, Picardie, Somme

 First World War, 1914-1918

-Wallet taken from the pocket of 3009 Private Clarence James 'Jim' Brill after he was killed in 1917.
+Small souvenir flag associated with the service of 3009 Private Clarence James 'Jim' Brill.
 Brill was born at Mooroopna, Victoria, the son of Joseph and Kitty Brill.
 He was almost 28 years old and living at Craigie, NSW when he enlisted in the AIF on 13 July 1915, and was then working as a sawyer in a local saw mill.

 Known as 'Snow' to his mates in the AIF, he embarked at Sydney with the 10th reinforcements to 4 Battalion in HMAT Warilda, on 8 October 1915.
 He joined his battalion at Tel el Kebir in Egypt in January 1916.
 In February Brill was transferred to the newly formed 56th Battalion.
 On 19 June he embarked for France in HT Huntsend, arriving at Marseilles ten days later.
 He remained with his battalion on the Western Front and was with the battalion every time it went into the front line.